 Pella today boasts the largest working grain windmill in the United States, the Vermeer Mill; a treasured gem, now fully-restored from the 1900’s, the Pella Opera House; Iowa’s largest lake, Lake Red Rock; strong industry such as Pella Corporation, Vermeer Corporation and a strong, healthy business community for the 10,000+ population.

 For more visitor information, please contact Pella Convention & Visitors Bureau Director, Jill Vandevoort.

 Want to keep up with all of the fun activities going on in the Pella area?
-Sign up for quarterly visitor updates conveniently sent to your e-mail inbox by clicking here.
+Sign up for monthly visitor updates conveniently sent to your e-mail inbox by clicking here.